Incomplete Gamma Kernels: Generalizing Locally Optimal Projection Operators: Applications

 defined with a robust loss function $ \rho $ is considered and a solution can be found based on the corresponding influence function $ { \Psi(x) = \frac{\mathrm{d}}{\mathrm{d} x} \rho(x) } $ and anisotropic weight function $ { \tilde{g}(x) = \Psi(x) / x } $~\cite{yadav2021surface}:

 This result is closely related to the derivation of Mean Shift and shares many properties with it~\cite{comaniciu2002mean}.
-Thus, we can define the family of \emph{incomplete gamma losses} along with the respective influence and anisotropic weight functions:
+While the Gaussian loss is a well-known choice in this context, we can generalize it to the family of \emph{incomplete gamma losses} along with the respective influence and anisotropic weight functions and corresponding frequency-related properties (see Section~\ref{sec:characteristic_function_and_fourier_transform}):

 Here, the losses $ \rho_{\Gamma} $ are built upon the \emph{lower incomplete gamma function} $ { \gamma(a, x) = \int_{0}^{x} t^{a - 1} \, \euler^{-t} \, \mathrm{d} t } $ which is connected to the upper incomplete gamma function via the relation $ { \gamma(a, x) + \Gamma(a, x) = \Gamma(a) } $.
 By choosing $ { p = 1 } $ and applying the identity $ { \gamma(1 / 2, x) = \sqrt{\pi} \, \erf(\sqrt{x}) } $, we get the LOP loss